To write the best motivation letter possible, take a look at the sample letter of motivation below, and then keep scrolling to find:

 2. Write a catchy opening paragraph

 Unsure how to start a motivation letter?
 Open with an attention-grabbing first paragraph that convinces the recruiter or hiring manager to read to the end of your letter.
-To write a catchy first paragraph try to figure out what about you will stand out most to the reader, based on their application requirements.
+To write a catchy first paragraph, try to figure out what about you will stand out most to the reader, based on the organization’s application requirements.

 For example, let’s say you were responding to an internship ad that reads: